sadrezhao/openmrs-esm-patient-imaging-app/README.md

     - `Auto.
 100%`: The system is highly confident in the link, as all the fields are identical.
     - `Unlink`: This allows the user to disconnect the study from the patient (with `Unlink`)if the image is rejected due to mismatching or errors.
 The study can be re-linked later using the 'Link studies' feature.

     The following screenshot shows the link status once the request procedure has been completed.
 The study is automatically linked to the patient in the 'Imaging Study' table.
 The pre-selected link status is displayed in the dropdown widget.
-Users can then review the comparison results in the 'Study Linking' dialogue box and confirm the link.
+Users can then review the comparison differences in the 'Study Linking' dialog and confirm the link.

   ![Automatic patient image study link](figures/studyLinking.png)
   ![Link confirmation](figures/linkingConfirmationModal.png)